 But hang on there!
 Before you prod your pin number into that machine you should know there’s another side to visiting Scotland in summer that you don’t hear so much about…

-Swarms of blood-sucking midges biting every strip of exposed skin into a blotchy, itchy red mess.
+Swarms of blood-sucking midges biting every strip of exposed skin.
 Enormous queues of people waiting grumpily in line for attractions that were blissfully empty just a couple of months earlier.
-Congested cities filled with lost and confused tourists causing chaos on the roads and bringing high streets to a standstill.
+Congested cities filled with lost and confused tourists causing chaos on the roads and bringing footpaths to a standstill.

 I think it’s fair to say there are two sides to Scotland in summer and if you don’t plan ahead what should be one of the best holidays of your life can easily turn into a complete nightmare.
 So what do you do?
 How do you know where to go and where to avoid?

-Those are the questions I’m going to answer in this article and I think I’ve got a few suggestions that’ll absolutely blow your socks off, but I’m also going to give you plenty of tips on the best ways to travel about, what you can expect from the weather, and how you can avoid those pesky, bitey midges.
+In this article, I’ll give you lots of tips and advice on the best ways to travel around Scotland, what you can expect from the weather, and how you can avoid those pesky, bitey midges.

 Have you ever heard the saying ‘four seasons in one day’?
 Well, that more or less sums up what you can expect from a Scottish summer thanks to the unpredictable climate that seems to go out of its way to mess with the sightseeing plans of our tourists.

-Take last year (2018) as an example.
-According to World Weather Online the Scottish Borders town of Kelso had a bleak 27 rainy days in August compared to the far-northern town of Kelso which had an even worse 30 days of wet weather.
+Take 2020 as an example.
+According to World Weather Online the far-south Scottish Borders town of Kelso had a bleak 27 rainy days in August while the far-north town of Wick had 30 days of wet weather.

-That’s almost the entire month of Scotland’s supposedly hottest time of year when it tipped it down.
+That’s almost the entire month of Scotland’s mid-summer when it tipped it down.
 That’s good news for ducks, bad news for the rest of us.

 Summer daylight hours in Scotland

-In fact, once you get that far north there isn’t any actual complete darkness in summer, so be prepared for sleepless nights unless you’ve purchased a sleep mask.
-The bonus though, is that you’ll be able to enjoy being outside until really late into the evening.
-Midnight BBQ anyone?
+In fact, once you get that far north there isn’t any actual complete darkness in summer so be prepared for sleepless nights unless you’ve purchased a sleep mask (Amazon link to the one I have).

 You’ll find these tables of average daylight hours in Central Scotland will help you plan your itineraries while you’re here, but I recommend checking the Time and Date website for more accurate times for your location.